View all technologies

 As described in the case study below, the partially anarchical environment of cryptocurrencies can also foster criminal activity.

-The lessons to take from the Silk Road case are that anonymity is rarely perfect and unbreakable, and cryptocurrency’s identity protection is not an ironclad guarantee.
-On a public blockchain, a single identity slip (even in some other forum) can tie all of the transactions of that cryptocurrency account to one user.
+The lessons to take from the Silk Road case are that anonymity is rarely perfect and unbreakable, and cryptocurrency’s identity protection is not an ironclad guarantee and law enforcement officials and governments have tried to increase the regulatory tools at their disposal and international cooperation on crimes involving cryptocurrency On a public blockchain, a single identity slip (even in some other forum) can tie all of the transactions of that cryptocurrency account to one user.
 The owner of that wallet can then be connected to their subsequent purchases, as easily as a cookie tracks a user’s web browsing activity.

 Lack of Governance